 Time on the property needs to be more than 1 day walking, 1 day planning, and then 1 day presenting the initial design.

 SAFETY!
 No course will ever be perfectly safe.
 There are after all flying objects.
-But care must be a priority that includes a willingness to not do something just because it is a great line.
+But safety must be a priority that includes a willingness to not do something just because it is a great line.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.